 Wholefoods don’t need to come from a health food shop, less still a supermarket.
 A ‘bulk buying club’ offers an alternative where a small number of people join together to take greater control over their food sourcing.
-Through a ‘pop-up’ approach, you can make big savings in return for a little volunteer labour, as well as reducing your packing waste.
+Through a ‘pop-up’ approach, members can make big savings in return for a little volunteer labour, as well as reducing their packing waste.

 It’s a Thursday afternoon and a pallet full of organic foodstuffs, plus a few personal care and household products, is dropped by truck to an obscure Dublin 1 backstreet.
 Fourteen households have combined their purchasing for the order and this is the day when a modest warehouse space becomes the centre of their activity; group members work at splitting up the delivery, checking in, weighing out – a flow of volunteer shifts and pick-ups.
 Within five hours, all is gone, without a trace… until the next time.